 The Search view provides an interface for searching the ACE design database for design objects (instances, nets, ports, pins, sites, and paths), displaying the results of a search in a list, organized by object type.
-Optionally, all or part of the results of a search can be added to the current ACE Selection Set, as displayed in the Selection view (see page 249).
+Optionally, all or part of the results of a search can be added to the current ACE Selection Set, as displayed in the Selection view (see page 155).
 The Search View is a graphical interface to the Tcl command find.

-Instances and Ports in the results list may be dragged and dropped onto the Floorplanner View (see page 178) to assign placement or add placement region (see page 435) constraints (the behavior depends upon the Floorplanner's active tool /mode).
-Ports may also be dragged and dropped onto the Package view (see page 226) to assign placement.
-Instances and Paths in the results list may be dragged to the Placement Regions View (see page 234) to add placement region constraints.
+Instances and Ports in the results list may be dragged and dropped onto the Floorplanner View (see page 89) to assign placement or add placement region (see page 335) constraints (the behavior depends upon the Floorplanner's active tool /mode).
+Instances and Paths in the results list may be dragged to the Placement Regions View (see page 140) to add placement region constraints.